 Ultimately, we all have to take responsibility for our own responses to language, too.
-However, particularly when someone is learning to handle a transition into a new way of living with a chronic illness, and because a chronic illness like M.E. can make emotional reactions and stress more difficult to control, some sensitively can be helpful.
+However, particularly when someone is learning to handle a transition into a new way of living, and because a chronic illness like M.E. can make emotional reactions and stress more difficult to control, some sensitively can be helpful.

 I also recognise that other people may disagree or might experience M.E. or similar illnesses differently, but I suspect that especially as M.E. can trigger stronger emotional responses, others out there might feel the same exhaustion at these five below!

 The issue: When you have this question asked constantly for over a year, it really makes you feel like a failure or deficient somehow to keep saying “no, sorry but I think this is a long-term condition” with people always looking sad or disappointed which makes me feel the same!

 Just imagine that you have this exchange more than five times a day, and every time you have to explain that no, you are not ‘better yet’, that you have a chronic illness that you may never ‘get better’ from.

 It’s impossible to say yes to this question when it’s not true, unlike the usual ‘how are you?’ when it is okay to just say ‘fine’ and move on.

 Alternatives: How is your health?
 How are you feeling today?
 How are you doing?
 How are things?
 (These all put less focus on the importance of the act getting ‘better’)

 - “You need to keep pushing yourself “ (and various variants!)